Personalized Care Helps Make Tummy Tuck Recovery Fast and Easy

 Before every type of body contouring procedure or facial plastic surgery, Dr. Burns will conduct a thorough examination.
 At your appointment, he can determine your candidacy for a tummy tuck.
 One of the most important considerations is your medical history.
 If you have a chronic health condition, particularly one that could impact healing, you may not qualify for surgery.
 Therefore, he will pay particular attention to autoimmune diseases, cancer, or past blood clots.
 Another important factor is your body weight.
 Tummy tucks are not weight loss procedures.
 Rather, they are designed to eliminate stretched or excess skin.
 In fact, they can be particularly beneficial after significant weight loss.
 Therefore, you should only undergo surgery if you are at or near your ideal weight, and it has been stable for some time.
 Finally, Dr. Burns will ask about any medications or supplements that you are taking.
 You will need to stop taking hormones, fish oil, and similar supplements at least two weeks prior to your procedure.

-Your consultation will also allow Dr. Burns to plan your surgery in detail.
+Your consultation will also allow Dr. Burns to plan your tummy tuck procedure in detail.
 There are several different techniques and incision patterns that he can use.
 He will choose the most appropriate methods according to your goals, body type, and skin quality.

 Preparing for Your Tummy Tuck